PM Modi asks Raj, Guj, MP, Maha govts to prepare roadmap to develop Mangarh Dham | Politics

 - India

-Prime Minister Narendra Modi on Tuesday asked the governments of Rajasthan, Gujarat, Madhya Pradesh and Maharashtra to hold detailed discussions and prepare a roadmap to develop the Mangarh Dham.
+Prime Minister Narendra Modi on Tuesday said the Rajasthan, Gujarat, Madhya Pradesh and Maharashtra governments should prepare a roadmap to develop Mangarh Dham, the site of a tribal uprising against the British that has now been declared a national monument.

-The four states together under the leadership of the Centre can develop the memorial more so that tribal leader Govind Guru's place, Mangarh Dham, can create an identity at the global level, Modi said addressing a gathering.
+''It is my request to all the four state governments to hold a detailed discussion in this direction, prepare a roadmap so that Govind Guru's place too can create its identity in the whole world,'' he said.

-The tribals massacred in 1913 were being led by social reformer and tribal leader Govind Guru.
+The prime minister said he believes that the development of the dham will make this area ''an awakened place for the inspiration for the new generation''.

-''These four states and the government of India has to take it (the dham) to a new height.
-In that direction, the government is fully committed,'' he said while addressing a gathering at the memorial.
+Some may call it a national monument or any name can be given to it, but the central government and tribal communities in all these four states have a direct connection to the dham, Modi said. ''These four states and the government of India can take it to a new height and in that direction, the central government is fully committed,'' the prime minister added.

-He said that it can be called a national monument or any other name can be given to it.
+Highlighting the contribution of tribals to the freedom struggle, he said that the Centre is working with a clear policy for the development of tribals across the country, from Rajasthan and Gujarat to the Northeast.

-When the programme was going on, the Press Information Bureau tweeted, ''PM@narendarmodi declares Mangadh Dham as National Monument,#Rajasthan.''
-At the event, the prime minister shared the dais with Rajasthan, Madhya Pradesh and Gujarat chief ministers Ashok Gehlot, Shivraj Singh Chouhan and Bhupendra Patel.
+Water, electricity and health, among other facilities, are being provided and they are being linked to employment opportunities while forest wealth is also being protected, Modi said.
+Tribals had started the freedom struggle even before the revolt of 1857, he said, adding that the community has a rich history of sacrifice in the freedom movement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)